 Final thoughts…

-If you have the desire to learn how to play piano blues and boogie woogie, and have watched and admired people like Jools Holland and Little Richard for many years, then what’s stopping you from learning?
-My online tutorial video course is a low cost and convenient way of getting started right now, and there’s no pressure to attend weekly lessons and you can practice whenever you want.
+If you have the desire to learn how to play piano blues and boogie woogie and have watched and admired people like Jools Holland and Little Richard for many years – then what’s stopping you from learning?
+My online tutorial video course is a low cost and convenient way of getting started right now, and there’s no pressure to attend weekly lessons.
+You can practice whenever you want!

-One of the main reasons why most people don’t take the plunge is because they are afraid they won’t be able to play, but I have never come across anyone that I’ve taught that couldn’t sit and play some blues piano within 30 minutes.
-You can go at your own pace with no pressure whatsoever, and if you don’t feel like watching a video and playing because you’ve had a long day at work – then don’t bother!
+One of the main reasons why most people don’t take the plunge is because they are afraid they won’t be able to play.
+But I have never come across anyone that I’ve taught that couldn’t sit and play some blues piano within a few lessons.
+You can go at your own pace with no pressure whatsoever.
+If you don’t feel like watching a video and playing because you’ve had a long day at work – then don’t bother!
+Completely at your convenience.

 You can choose when to play and what to learn.
 Do you want to skip practicing the blues scale today and play some Ray Charles instead?
 Then why not!
 The choice is yours.